-"Of course we should be teaching children to intentionally practice kindness," added Marie Unanue, who is now on speaking tour, talking to school children, and building steam behind her kindness movement letsallbekind.com.
-"But, as adults, we also must be intentional about practicing kindness.
+"Of course we should be teaching children to intentionally practice kindness," added Marie Unanue, who is now on a speaking tour, talking to school children, and building steam behind her kindness movement letsallbekind.com.

+"But as adults we also must be intentional about practising kindness.
 Random acts are great.
-But, let's not overlook opportunities to be kind on purpose-to make the world a better place, elevate someone's day, and simply look out for one another."
+But, let's not overlook opportunities to be kind on purpose - to make the world a better place, elevate someone's day, and simply look out for one another."

-Through our work, we've had the opportunity to witness some of the best cultures, and meet some of the most prolific leaders in business.
-Here are four things we've found that can help you practice purposeful kindness at work.
+Through our work we've had the opportunity to witness some of the best cultures and meet some of the most prolific leaders in business.
+Here are four things we've found that can help you practise purposeful kindness at work.

-- 1. Recognize, kindly.
+1. Recognise, kindly.
 Celebrate the successes of others you work with.

-Global research, from my own firm, the O.C.
+Global research from my own firm, the O.C.
 Tanner Institute, shows that when employees were asked what their boss or company could do to inspire them to strive for better results, recognition was, hands down, the number one answer.
 It was bigger than pay increases, promotions, training, and autonomy.
+Celebrating is kind.
+READ MORE: Is manager or peer recognition more impactful?

-Celebrating is kind. - 2.
-Support, kindly.
+2. Support, kindly.
 We all have busy, stressful lives.
-Whether you're a leader or an individual contributor there's too much "It's not in my job description" going on, and not enough, "How can I help?"
-If this piece of advice seems unsettling to you because you already have enough on your plate, realize that the "How can I help" attitude is what gets most people promoted. - 3.
-Give feedback, kindly.
-A 10-year study by Harvard Business Review shows that the biggest reason second-rate executives don't move up, is their inability to create trusting relationships.
-As leaders, sometimes we have to tell employees when they're not meeting expectations.
-Critical conversations are tough, but can actually build trust, if their handled with kindness-meaning you actually have a desire to help an employee become their best, rather than just improving your numbers. - 4.
-Care, kindly.
-The toughest part about leading people is understanding that they are actually people-not machines.
+Whether you're a leader or an individual contributor there's too much, "it's not in my job description" going on, and not enough, "how can I help?"
+If this piece of advice seems unsettling to you because you already have enough on your plate, realise that the "how can I help" attitude is what gets most people promoted.

+3. Give feedback, kindly.

+A 10-year study by Harvard Business Review shows that the biggest reason second-rate executives don't move up is their inability to create trusting relationships.
+As leaders sometimes we have to tell employees when they're not meeting expectations.
+Critical conversations are tough but can actually build trust, if they are handled with kindness - meaning you actually have a desire to help an employee become their best, rather than just improving your numbers.

+4. Care, kindly.

+The toughest part about leading people is understanding that they are actually people - not machines.
 They don't turn off when they finish their work.
 They move on to deal with personal responsibilities, health concerns, relationships, financial issues, and the list could go on.
 Great leaders understand this, and they care.

 Random acts of kindness are important.
-But, if we want to be great leaders, maybe we shouldn't focus so much on being random, but instead focus on the one thing great leaders intentionally practice, kindness-especially to the people who support our careers each and every day.
+But, if we want to be great leaders, maybe we shouldn't focus so much on being random, but instead focus on the one thing great leaders intentionally practise, kindness - especially to the people who support our careers each and every day.